galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 **Prerequisites**

 * [Introduction to Galaxy](#introduction-to-galaxy) or equivalent experience
-* [Quality Contol of HTS Data](#quality-control-of-hts-data) or prior exposure to HTS data.
 * A wi-fi enabled laptop with a modern web browser.
-Google Chrome, Firefox and Safari will work best.
+Google Chrome, Firefox and Safari will work best

 ----